Ghubad/sf-food-trucks/README.md

 ###Detailed Description of the project

-The code in the above repository leverages the functionality provided, primarily, by Android Sdk and Google Maps Android API v2.
+The code in the above repository leverages the functionality provided, primarily, by Android SDK and Google Maps Android API v2.
 Volley has been used to address networking requirements of the application.
-Volley is being used by Google and their primary HTTP library.
-Initially, it was was used to for Play store before making it open source in 2013.
+Volley is being used by Google Apps as their primary HTTP library.
+Initially, it was was used for Play Store before making it open source in 2013.
 Volley solves many of the problems related to networking.

 Volley offers the following benefits, to name a few:
 - Automatic scheduling of network requests.